Igigog/anomaly-modding-book/src/reference/main-folders-and-files/file-formats/models/object.md

 - skeleton animations may not be present, or one or more animations may be stored
 - skeleton animations do not support Scale keys
 - each mesh can have one or more materials
-- each mesh must have one UV scan
+- each mesh must have one UV map
 - each material can store only one texture

 ___